abdallah-h/Linux-Server-Configuration/README.md

   }
 }
 ```
-9. Copy the App ID and App Secret and paste it into 'fb_client_secrets.json' file
+9. Copy the App ID and App Secret and paste it into 'fb_client_secrets.json' file.
 10. Place the JSON file into catalog app directory.

 ## Launch the app
 - Run `sudo chown -R www-data:www-data catalog/` to change the owner of all the directories and files of the app.
-- Run `sudo service apache2 restart` to restart apache service
+- Run `sudo service apache2 restart` to restart apache service.
-- Now you should be able to launch the application at http://YOUR_INSTANCE_PUBLIC_IP
+- Now you should be able to launch the application at http://YOUR_INSTANCE_PUBLIC_IP.
-- You can access my app at http://18.130.245.167/
+- You can access my app at http://18.130.245.167/.

 ## Resources
 - [Set up SSH](https://lightsail.aws.amazon.com/ls/docs/en/articles/lightsail-how-to-set-up-ssh)